 BFG-GI reveals condition-dependent genetic interactions

-Having determined that BFG-GI can accurately detect genetic interactions, we analyzed the DNA-repair focused double mutant pool under 10 culture conditions (Appendix Table S1) to identify condition-dependent genetic interactions.
-We applied an absolute Z-score of GIS=1 as a cutoff to identify positive and negative genetic interactions in each of the 10 conditions (Appendix Table S1 and Table S2).
+Having determined that BFG-GI can accurately detect genetic interactions, we analyzed the DNA-repair focused double mutant pool under 9 culture conditions (see Fig 3C legend for condition names and Appendix Table S1 for details) to identify condition-dependent genetic interactions.
+To call positive and negative interactions, we expanded upon GIS in two ways.
+First, we modelled an estimated uncertainty for each score (σGISxy), taking into account its sequencing depth as well as the uncertainty in the single-mutant fitness estimates in each condition (see Methods).
+Using this estimated uncertainty, GIS was converted to a standard score (ZGISxy).
+Then, we used the distribution of ZGISxy amongst strains containing a neutral gene (‘neutral pairs’) to calculate FDRneutral, or the proportion of hits expected to arise from neutral pairs at a given ZGISxy cutoff.
+At a ZGISxy cutoff corresponding to FDRneutral = 0.01, BFG-GI recovered previously-reported interactions at of 76% precision for positive interactions, and 88% precisions for negative interactions, at 55% and 60% sensitivity, respectively (Appendix Table S1 and Table S2).
 We found that although almost all genes showed at least one genetic interaction, some genes showed markedly more interactions than others.
-For example, we found that the DNA helicase gene SGS1 paired with MMS4, MUS81 or SLX4 (all of which participate in template switching during break-induced replication) yielded negative interactions in all 10 conditions (Fig 3A).
-Another DNA helicase gene, SRS2, interacted negatively with both SGS1 and the DNA translocase gene RAD54 in all 10 conditions.
-By contrast, both SGS1 and SRS2 showed positive genetic interactions in most conditions with RAD5 and RAD57, which are involved in error-free DNA damage tolerance and recombinational repair of double-strand breaks, respectively.
+For example, we found that the DNA helicase gene SGS1 paired with MMS4, MUS81 or SLX4 (all of which participate in template switching during break-induced replication) yielded negative interactions in at least 6 of 9 conditions (Fig 3A).
+Another DNA helicase gene, SRS2, interacted negatively with both SGS1 and the DNA translocase gene RAD54 in all 9 conditions.
+By contrast, SGS1 showed positive genetic interactions with RAD5 in all conditions, and SRS2 positively interacted with RAD5 in 5 conditions.
+SGS1 and SRS2 are involved in error-free DNA damage tolerance, while RAD5 is involved in recombinational repair of double-strand breaks.
 These findings coincide with previous reports showing SGS1 and SRS2 centrality in DNA repair pathways in both unperturbed and MMS-induced stress conditions (St Onge et al, 2007).

-We identified condition-dependent genetic interactions by comparing GISs between each pair of conditions.
+We then sought to identify condition-dependent genetic interactions by comparing GISs between each pair of conditions.
+We first compared genetic interaction differences between conditions (∆GISxy), converted this to a standard score based on the combined error estimate (∆ZGISxy), and used ∆ZGISxy amongst neutral pairs to calculate FDRneutral at a given ∆ZGISxy cutoff (Materials and Methods).
+At a ∆ZGISxy cutoff corresponding to FDRneutral = 0.01, we identified 2603 differential interactions with sign changes amongst DNA damage genes, corresponding to 8% of all pair comparisons.
 For example, we found mus81/rad5 displayed a negative GIS in DMSO and a positive GIS in MMS.
 This change is shown as a red edge in Fig 3B, panel i, and agrees with a previous report (St Onge et al, 2007).
 By contrast, most changes in genetic interactions between DMSO and MMS were from neutrality in one condition to either positive or negative GIS in the other (Fig 3B, panels i and iv).
 In fact, when we extended this analysis to include all pairwise condition comparisons we found that that the vast majority of genetic interaction changes (>95%) were from neutrality in one condition to either positive or negative GIS in the other condition; less than 5% of genetic interactions changed from positive in one condition to negative in the other (Fig 3C).